 User Story Mapping is a great technique to help teams explore their product scope and plan how they can deliver value to their customers as quickly as possible.
 Even for large and complex problems, teams can quickly create really useful User Story Maps.
 The technique was popularised by Jeff Patton and his excellent book, User Story Mapping.

-As a coach, I also find that it helps me to understand the problem space, and highlights where team members have different views of what they think the product is for.
-It gives technical teams comfort because it gives them permission to functionally decompose problems, but also helps prevent that functional decomposition ending up in their iterations by focussing on the horizontal slices being the releases.
+As a coach, I also find that it helps me to understand the problem space and highlights where team members have different views of what they think the product is for.
+It gives technical teams comfort because it gives them permission to functionally decompose problems, but it also helps prevent that functional decomposition from ending up in their iterations by focusing on the horizontal slices being the releases.

 The creation and discussion of the map also created numerous opportunities to dive into other fundamental agile and product design concepts.

-I wanted to use User Story Mapping as a way to help the team think about their release planning in terms of business value.
+I wanted to use User Story Mapping to help the team think about their release planning in terms of business value.
 I created a travel business example that let us explore different personas, splitting stories and identifying thin slices of value.
-This was a good example to use, as it allows the opportunity to consider non-IT related elements of a solution that can decrease the time to market.
+This was a good example to use, as it allows the opportunity to consider non-IT-related elements of a solution that can decrease the time to market.

 This example proved to be a very useful and engaging one, so I think I will develop it a bit further.

 I designed it during the workshop just before the session after I changed my mind about developing an example live, so it would benefit from some rework!